The medical definition of “spotting”

 There’s nothing like those “not-quite-your-period-but-still-bleeding” moments to throw you off your game.
 Spotting is a common medical phenomenon—but it tends to have the worst timing.

-Technically, no!
 Spotting, sometimes called “intermenstrual bleeding,” refers to vaginal bleeding that occurs between your regular menstrual periods.
-1 In other words, spotting is bleeding that happens at a point during your cycle when you wouldn’t necessarily expect it (such as during the luteal phase or around ovulation).
+1 In other words, is the bleeding that happens at a point during your cycle when you wouldn’t necessarily expect it (such as during the luteal phase or around ovulation).

-While some people refer to the lighter days at the end of The process of discharging blood and other materials from the lining of the uterus at intervals of about one lunar month from puberty until menopause, except during pregnancy. as “spotting,” those instances don’t actually qualify—if “spotting” happens around your period, it’s probably just… your period.
+While some people refer to the lighter days at the end of menstruation as “spotting,” those instances don’t actually qualify.
+If it happens around your period, it’s probably just… your period.

 Here’s how to tell the difference between spotting and your period

 Most menstruators get a period about every 28 days—during those 28 days, your body goes through all four stages of the menstrual cycle.
-2 On average, you’ll lose about 30 to 80 mL of blood during a period.
+2 During menstruation, your levels of estrogen and progesterone plunge, prompting the top layers of your thickened uterine lining to shed.
+On average, you’ll lose about 30 to 80 mL of blood during a period.
 1 That translates to somewhere between 6 and 16 teaspoons.

 Still, according to a study published in the BMJ, about 36% of people with periods who report to primary care providers with menstrual problems have intermenstrual or post-coital bleeding in addition to heavy menstrual bleeding.
 3